knobs-dials/pg_sizes/README.md

       -h, --help            show this help message and exit -s SUBSTR, --dbname-substring=SUBSTR
                             Only report databases with given substring
-      -a, --apparent-size   By default we report disk use.
-This reports apparent size instead.
       -p, --precise-rowcount
                             By default we get the row count estimate via VACUUM statistics, which can make the column sizes a little